 We tried the 2005 David Fulton Petite Sirah mere days after being released.
 This is one of the nicer Petite Sirahs coming out of Napa Valley that we have enjoyed on this project.
 The nose is deeply layered with rich aromatics.
 Aromas of baking spices, berry and cassis are pronounced, followed by a rich very juicy palate with minor touches of oak; a wine that is all about the dark fruit flavors including black cherry and blackberry.
 The wine is full bodied with a velvety mouth feel that persists from the entry all the way to the smooth finish.
 The tannins are delicate but structured.

 While they typically have not submitted their wines for review, word has gotten out.
 One notable Napa winery has an internal tasting every year of their own wine as well as other Napa wineries.
 Their winemakers actually chose David Fulton’s wine as their favorite, even over their own wine!
 In addition the International Wine Review gave Fulton’s 2004 Petite Sirah their highest rating (only 7 wines out of 185 were given this score).
 Their wines are typically found in very select wine shops in California with a small distribution in just a handful of other other states.
-Locally they have good distribution at wine shops ranging from Cal Wine Shop & Enoteca Wine Shop in Calistoga.
+Locally they have good distribution at wine shops including at Cal Wine Shop in Calistoga.

-More recently David Fulton has started producing a number of other wines – under the popular # (hashtag) brand including #besties, #selfie and #bromance.
-Some of the proceeds from #bromance are donated to TAPS, a 24/7 tragedy assistance resource for anyone who has suffered the loss of a military loved one or friend.
+For several years, David Fulton was producing a number of other wines – under the popular # (hashtag) brand including #besties, #selfie and #bromance.
+Some of the proceeds from #bromance were donated to TAPS, a 24/7 tragedy assistance resource for anyone who has suffered the loss of a military loved one or friend.

 NOTE: we heard this winery was for sale and may have sold (unconfirmed).
-This review has been identified as needing a major update.
+Regardless, this review has been identified as needing a major update.

 For more information or to join one of their two wine clubs, visit: www.davidfultonwinery.com